equinor/everest-tutorials/docs/source/well_trajectory/well_trajectory.rst

 - *y*: UTM Northing horizontal position (north–south) in meters
 - *z*: Depth in meters, typically measured from mean sea level

-The corresponding coordinates can be, for example, read from ResInsight after one of the geolgical realizations has been loaded.
+The corresponding coordinates can be, for example, read from ResInsight after one of the geological realizations has been loaded.
 Note that Everest automatically normalizes the coordinates to ensure that all variables are represented on a comparable scale during the optimization process.

 The middle point (:math:`P_2`) = (:math:`P_2`\_a), (:math:`P_2`\_b), (:math:`P_2`\_c) is defined by: